On geometrically finite degenerations I: boundaries of main hyperbolic components

 \section{Introduction}

-Let $f: \hat\C \longrightarrow \hat\C$ be a rational map or a polynomial of degree $d \geq 2$.
+Let $f: \hat\C \longrightarrow \hat\C$ be a rational map of degree $d \geq 2$.
 It is said to be {\em hyperbolic} if all the critical points converge to attracting periodic cycles under iteration.
-Hyperbolic maps form an open set, and a connected component $U$ is called a {\em hyperbolic component}.
-The topology of hyperbolic components has been studied extensively and well understood in various different settings \cite{BDK91, Milnor12, WY17}.
-However, the boundaries of hyperbolic components and the interactions between different hyperbolic components remain very mysterious.
+Hyperbolic maps form an open set in suitable moduli spaces, and a connected component $U$ is called a {\em hyperbolic component}.
+The topology of hyperbolic components has been studied extensively and is well understood in various settings \cite{BDK91, Milnor12, WY17}.
+However, the boundaries of hyperbolic components and the interactions between hyperbolic components remain mysterious.
 In a series of two papers, we develop a theory on `geometrically finite' degenerations to investigate these questions.
-In this paper, \begin{itemize} \item We study {\em quasi post-critically finite} degenerations of Blaschke products $(f_n)_n \in \BP_d$, where $\BP_d$ is the space of normalized and marked Blaschke products of degree $d$ (see Equation \ref{eqn: BP}).
+In this paper, \begin{itemize} \item We study {\em quasi post-critically finite} degenerations of Blaschke products $f_n \in \BP_d$, where $\BP_d$ is the space of normalized and marked Blaschke products of degree $d$ (see Equation \ref{eqn: BP}).
 For such degenerations, we construct quasi-invariant trees modeled by a limiting simplicial tree map $f: (\mathcal{T}, \p) \longrightarrow (\mathcal{T}, \p)$ with rescaling limits.
 These quasi-invariant trees are the analogs of the Hubbard trees for post-critically finite polynomial.
-We prove a realization theorem for quasi-invariant trees and thus classify quasi post-critically finite degenerations in $\BP_d$. \item Using the realization theorem, we give a classification of geometrically finite polynomials\footnote{A rational map is said to be geometrically finite if the critical points in the Julia set have finite orbits.} on the boundary of the main hyperbolic component of polynomials $\PH_d$ containing $z^d$. \item The study of the quasi-invariant tree maps reveals many different accesses to a boundary point from $\PH_d$ and thus a `self-bump' occurs on $\partial \PH_d$, showing the closure $\overline{\PH_d}$ is not a topological manifold with boundary for $d\geq 4$ (see Figure \ref{fig:SB}). \end{itemize}
+We prove a realization theorem for quasi-invariant trees and thus classify quasi post-critically finite degenerations in $\BP_d$. \item A rational map is said to be geometrically finite if the critical points in the Julia set have finite orbits.
+Using the realization theorem, we obtain a classification of geometrically finite polynomials on the boundary of the main hyperbolic component of polynomials $\PH_d$ containing $z^d$. \item The study of the quasi-invariant tree maps reveals many different accesses to a boundary point from $\PH_d$ and thus a `self-bump' occurs on $\partial \PH_d$, showing the closure $\overline{\PH_d}$ is not a topological manifold with boundary for $d\geq 4$ (see Figure \ref{fig:SB}). \end{itemize}